They can affect horses of any age and breed, and as such, it is important to be able to identify signs of a possible problem early on.

 Many lower respiratory diseases have very similar presenting signs.
 As such, a thorough history and clinical exam are essential.
 Although this can often be enough for a diagnosis, sometimes further tests will be required.

-Can help us to diagnose infectious diseases (e.g. strangles, flu, herpes).
+Blood samples can help us to diagnose infectious diseases such as strangles, flu or herpes.
 Often two samples taken two weeks apart are needed to rule these in or out.

 Can be useful for identifying infectious causes.

 Allows us to visualise the airways and identify signs of inflammation or infection.
 Samples of the cells can be taken from the guttural pouches, trachea and alveoli, which can help us reach a definitive diagnosis more easily.

 Fig. 1 shows an endoscopic image of normal lower trachea leading into the bronchi.
 Image courtesy of: michaelporterdvm.blogspot.com